-- Improvements to IFRS 17 Insurance Contracts (in force for annual periods beginning on or after 1 January 2023, not endorsed by EC). - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
+- Amendments to IFRS 16 "Leases" Lease Liability in a Sale and Leaseback (in force for annual periods beginning on or after 1 January 2024, not endorsed by EC). - Improvements to IFRS 17 Insurance Contracts (in force for annual periods beginning on or after 1 January 2023, endorsed by EC). - IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2023, endorsed by EC). - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).